abargum/unified-timbre-transfer/README.md

 ## Inference

-For inference, experiment with the script in `inference.ipynb`.
+For inference and live sound examples, run the cells in `inference.ipynb`.
 Create and place the pre-trained model folders in "pretrained" or change the path in the script.
 The pre-trained model weights can be downloaded from: [models](https://drive.google.com/drive/folders/1-JXWJCOnS6bK5ZgBjA6LIErZ8tqMwYjo?usp=drive_link).

 ## Evaluation